 The knight believes Lear isn't being given his due as the King, not by any of the castle servants, and definitely not by Goneril or her husband, the Duke of Albany.
 Lear reveals he was thinking along these lines already, but had dismissed it as his own imaginings.

-Lear asks for his Fool again, whom he says he hasn't seen him in two days.
+Lear asks for his Fool again, whom he says he hasn't seen in two days.
 The knight reports the Fool hasn't been the same since Cordelia left for France.
-Though Lear has noticed this also, he doesn't want to talk about it.
+Although Lear has noticed this also, he doesn't want to talk about it.

 Lear is livid.
 He may have given up his title, but he still thinks he should be treated like the most important person in the room.